 Item Options Description

-Date mm: dd: yy Set the system date.
-Note that the 'Day' automatically changes when you set the date.
+Date MM DD YYYY Set the system date.
+Note that the

+'Day' automatically changes

+when you set the date.

-Time hh:mm:ss Set the system internal clock.
+Time HH MM SS Set the system internal clock

-IDE Primary Master Options are in its sub menu.
-Press <enter> to enter the sub menu of detailed options</enter>
+IDE Primary Master Options are in its sub Press <enter> to enter the sub</enter>

+menu. menu of detailed options

-IDE Primary Slave Options are in its sub menu.
-Press <enter> to enter the sub menu of detailed options.</enter>
+IDE Primary Slave Options are in its sub Press <enter> to enter the sub</enter>

+menu. menu of detailed options.

-IDE Secondary Master Options are in its sub menu.
-Press <enter> to enter the sub menu of detailed options.</enter>
+IDE Secondary Master Options are in its sub Press <enter> to enter the sub</enter>

+menu. menu of detailed options.

-IDE Secondary Slave Options are in its sub menu.
-Press <enter> to enter the sub menu of detailed options.</enter>
+IDE Secondary Slave Options are in its sub Press <enter> to enter the sub</enter>

+menu. menu of detailed options.

-Drive A 360K, 5.25 in Select the type of floppy
+Drive A 360K, 5.25 in Select the type of floppy disk drive

-1.2M, 5.25 in disk drive installed in your system.
+1.2M, 5.25 in installed in your system.

-Drive B 720K, 3.5 in System.
+Drive B 720K, 3.5 in

 1.44M, 3.5 in

 2.88M, 3.5 in

 None

-Video EGA/VGA Select the default video
+Video EGA/VGA Select the default video device.

-CGA 40 device.
+CGA 40

 CGA 80

 MONO

 Item Options Description

 Halt On All Errors Select the situation in which

 No Errors you want the BIOS to stop

 All, but Keyboard the POST process and

 All, but Diskette notify you.

-All, but Disk/ Key
+All, but Disk/Key

 Base Memory N/A Displays the amount of

 conventional memory

 detected during boot up.

 Extended Memory N/A Displays the amount of

 extended memory detected

 during boot up.

 Total Memory N/A Displays the total memory

-available in the system.
+- available in the system

-3 Advanced BIOS Features
+Advanced BIOS Features